mls-m5/medit/README.md

              current document
     - [ ] Fix: Lsp urli-s with special characters is not handled properly
     - [ ] Add refactor function (alt+return)
+- [ ] Distraction free mode, where you are only allowed to edit the end or the last lines

 # Prioritized changes
 - [ ] Faster navigation